State

 New Mexico will elect one U.S. Senator and three members to its U.S. House delegation.

 Senator Ben Ray Luján, a Democrat, is running for reelection.
-He has raised nearly $2M for his reelection, with about half of his funds taking the form of small contributions.
-The race is not considered to be competitive according to The Cook Political Report
+He has raised over $2.3M for his reelection, with about half of his funds taking the form of small contributions.
+The race is not considered to be competitive by The Cook Political Report

-In both parties, women running for the U.S. House have, on average, a higher proportion of small contributions than their men counterparts.
+In both parties, women running for the U.S. House have a higher average proportion of small contributions than their men counterparts.
 Forty-one percent of Stansbury’s funds come from small contributions.

 This statistic is the average total amount raised to date from individuals (including self-financing).